jim-schwoebel/allie/training/readme.md

 ## Getting started

-All you need to do to get started is go to this repository and run model.py:
+All you need to do to get started is go to this repository and run upgrade.py followed by model.py:

 ```
 cd allie/training
+python3 upgrade.py
 python3 model.py
 ```